-- 2.3.65 The Council has commenced work towards a new SPD on Housing Standards.
-However, the work has been delayed due to progress on the Core Strategy and the need to take account of the conclusion of the National Housing Standards Review. - 2.3.66 Core Strategy Policy HO9 sets out the Council's approach to delivering high quality homes that meet the District's needs and sets out the quality of new housing that will be expected. - 2.3.67 Following the conclusion of the National Housing Standards Review the National Planning Policy Guidance (NPPG) was updated on 27th March 2015 to set out the policy guidance in regards to the optional technical standards for housing. - 2.3.68 In response to the update to NPPG and to ensure consistency with latest National Planning Policy the Council proposed main modifications to Policy HO9 and the supporting text. - 2.3.69 In order to inform the use of the optional standards local evidence was commissioned to look at both need and issues of viability.
-This will inform the local plan policy and approach within the SPD.
+- 2.3.66 The Council has commenced work towards a new SPD on Housing Standards.
+However, the work was delayed due to progress on the adoption of the Core Strategy and the need to undertake further work linked to the National Housing Standards Review. - 2.3.67 Core Strategy Policy HO9 sets out the Council's approach to delivering high quality homes that meet the District's needs and sets out the quality of new housing that will be expected. - 2.3.68 Following the conclusion of the National Housing Standards Review the National Planning Policy Guidance (NPPG) was updated on 27th March 2015 to set out the policy guidance in regards to the optional technical standards for housing. - 2.3.69 In response to the update to NPPG and to ensure consistency with latest National Planning Policy the Council proposed main modifications to Policy HO9 and the supporting text which have been incorporated into the adopted Core Strategy. - 2.3.70 In order to inform the use of the optional standards local evidence was commissioned through David Lock Associates to look at both need and issues of viability.
+This will inform the approach within the SPD and Local Plan Policy.
+The SPD will be progressed using Planning Delivery Fund money awarded in March 2018 to develop a draft in 2018/19.